 But there were a few out-of-the-ordinary issues with the recent Facebook post that seemed to represent a slight aberration in Wildrose messaging and hint at a much deeper plot: a) the premier's last name was spelled incorrectly ("Notely" instead of "Notley"); b) the aforementioned big-ass boat was a container ship, not an oil tanker; and c) the container ship was depicted leaving Vancouver, not Kitimat (where the Northern Gateway pipeline would conclude if completed).

 Now, it would be very simple to dismiss this as yet another instance of stunning levels of ineptitude in the Wildrose ranks.
 But that would more than miss the point.
-Such a conclusion would ignore what is almost certainly to be the a desperate attempt by 22 parodists masquerading as Wildrose MLAs with the intent of creating a caricature of conservative politics that far exceeds anything hatched from the imagination of Stephen Colbert.
+Such a conclusion would ignore what is almost certainly a desperate attempt by 22 parodists masquerading as Wildrose MLAs with the intent of creating a caricature of conservative politics that far exceeds anything hatched from the imagination of Stephen Colbert.

 Albertans have, until now, mostly missed the cues.
 To be fair, such hints were fairly subtle until 2014's Week Before Christmas, when then-leader Danielle Smith took a flaming axe to the TAXATION IS THEFT-emblazoned hull of the ship by crossing the floor along with eight of her fellow MLAs to join the then-ruling Progressive Conservatives.
 It was a daring but ultimately doomed move, one which seemed to represent a tactical fracture in the pinko thespian collective: Smith and Co. seemed convinced their work of sabotaging of the Wildrose was complete and moved on to body the PC behemoth.
 As we now know, the move backfired horribly and injected the Ayn Rand-adoring fanbase with exceptional levels of energy, consequently cursing the remaining members to many more years of potentially unrecognized satire.